peacey/split-vpn/README.md

     <summary>PORT_FORWARDS_IPV4</summary>
       Forward ports on the VPN side to a local IPv4:port.
 Not all VPN providers support port forwards.
 The ports are usually given to you on the provider's portal.

       Only one port per entry.
-Protocal can be tcp, udp or both.
+Protocol can be tcp, udp or both.
       Format: [tcp/udp/both]-[VPN Port]-[Forward IP]-[Forward Port]
       Example: PORT_FORWARDS_IPV4="tcp-21674-192.168.1.1-50001 tcp-31683-192.168.1.1-22"